With Senja visiting Yves Saint Laurent in Villa Mabrouka in Tangier

 “They will serve us breakfast here in the garden if you don’t mind?”

-But, do you like squeezed pomegranates and figs?”
+By the way, do you like squeezed pomegranates and figs?”

-We were slowly becoming a composition from Delacroix oil paintings.
+We were slowly becoming a composition from Delacroix’ oil paintings.

 Villa Mabrouka (translated as “House of Happiness”) is the former home of Yves Saint Laurent and Pierre Bergé, and since last year a boutique hotel, a villa with 12 rooms.

-The house is a mix of 1940s modernist architecture, traditional Moroccan design elements and English country house interiors.
+The house is a mix of 1940’s modernist architecture, traditional Moroccan design elements and English country house interiors.
 The vibrant colors and textures of the city found their way into his collections that dominated the Paris runways at the time.

 Links: